pschanely/CrossHair/doc/source/related_work.rst

     Unlike these tools, CrossHair models the semantics of Python directly.

 `PyExZ3`_, `pySim`_, `PEF`_
-    Take approaches that are very similar to CrossHair, in various states of completeness.
+    These approaches that are very similar to CrossHair, in various states of completeness.
     CrossHair is generally more prescriptive or product-like than these tools.